AnimNyan/UEShaderScript/README.md

 2. I suggest if you have the space making a copy of the Pak files into the unzipped folder of UModel.
 3. Next go to [Befzz's psk importer](https://github.com/Befzz/blender3d_import_psk_psa), and right click on the Stable (branch latest) 280 direct link > Save Link As and save it somewhere.
 4. To install Befzz's psk importer, open a blender file > click Edit > Preferences > Add-Ons > Install > in the file explorer find "io_import_scene_unreal_psa_psk_280.py" and select and install it.
-5. In the unzipped UModel open the umodel.exe file.
+5. In the unzipped UModel open the umodel.exe file this will open up a window, now you'll need to know what settings to use for your game which you'll likely find on the Gildor Forums for UModel: https://www.gildor.org/smf/ .
+6. For Dead By Daylight check the box labelled override game detection and as of DBD version 4.7.0 click the 1st Dropdown for "Unreal Engine 4" and second for "Unreal Engine 4.25"

 ### Loading Preset Shader Maps
 1. Go to the 3D View and press n > you should see a panel called "UE Shaders" > click on UE Shaders to open the panel.